 Interest rate swaps or collars that convert our fixed-rate debt to a floating rate are designated as fair value hedges of the underlying instruments.
 Interest rate swaps or collars that convert floating-rate debt to a fixed rate are designated as cash flow hedges.
 Interest expense on the debt is adjusted to include the payments made or received under the swap agreements.
-At March 31, 2014, substantially all of our total debt is at a fixed rate.
+Cash proceeds from or payments to counterparties resulting from the termination of interest rate swaps are classified as operating activities within our Consolidated Condensed Statement of Cash Flows.
+At September 30, 2014, substantially all of our total debt is at a fixed rate.
 We have converted approximately 50 percent of our fixed-rate debt to floating rates through the use of interest rate swaps.